DuckArroyo/deep-thoughts/README.md

 ## At the root level

-This commands will initate the processes
+These commands will initate the processes

 - `npm run start` - will run the back end server
 - `npm run develop` - will run React development server and the server with nodemon